Global Structural Glazing Market Size, Share, Value, and Competitive Landscape 2020-2026

 Structural glazing is a system of bonding glass to a building’s structural framing members utilizing a high strength, high performance silicone sealant specifically designed and tested for structural glazing.
 In structural glazing applications, dynamic wind loads are transferred from the glass, by the structural silicone sealant, to the perimeter structural support.
 The net results of this glazing technique are either four-sided systems, which yield an unobstructed glass surface; or two-sided systems, where horizontal or vertical accents can be achieved.

-This report contains market size and forecasts of Structural Glazing in US, including the following market information:
+This report contains market size and forecasts of Structural Glazing in Japan, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Structural Glazing manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Structural Glazing production and consumption in US
+This report also analyses and evaluates the COVID-19 impact on Structural Glazing production and consumption in Japan

 Total Market by Segment: